St. Edward High School (Ohio)

 St. Edward High School is an all-boys Catholic high school in Lakewood, Ohio, United States.
 It was founded in 1949 and is operated by the Midwest Province of the Brothers of Holy Cross.
-It is one of three remaining all-boys Catholic high schools in the Greater Cleveland area (Benedictine and Saint Ignatius being the others) and has an enrollment of 863 students as of the 2023–2024 school year.
+It is one of three remaining all-boys Catholic high schools in the Greater Cleveland area (Benedictine and Saint Ignatius being the others), and had an enrollment of 863 students as of the 2023–2024 school year.

 History

 St. Edward High School was founded in 1949 by the Brothers of Holy Cross and named in honor of Saint Edward the Confessor.
 It was also a nod toward Archbishop Edward F. Hoban, the head of the Diocese of Cleveland who invited the Brothers of Holy Cross to start several Catholic high schools in the Cleveland suburbs after World War II.
 The Brothers of Holy Cross would start Gilmour Academy in 1946 in the eastern suburb of Gates Mills, St. Edward in the western suburbs, and Archbishop Hoban High School in 1953 in nearby Akron, Ohio.
 The first graduating class of 1953 consisted of 159 students, including several prominent Clevelanders, most notably talk show host Phil Donahue.